Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Introduction

 In the presence of noise, the snapshot matrices formed in \ac{DCDMD} are effectively full rank, and hence, practical implementations typically work with truncation rank that only approximates the unknown true model order.
 When the model order is overestimated, the computed decomposition necessarily includes additional components that have no counterpart in the underlying dynamics.

 The problem of identifying which \ac{DMD} components reflect true dynamics, and which are spurious artifacts of noise and order overestimation, has therefore received considerable attention.
-Existing approaches include spectral heuristics \cite{Tu2014,Kutz2016}, likelihood- and information-theoretic criteria \cite{Rissanen1978,Schwarz1978,WaxKailath1985}, robustness-based methods \cite{SashidharKutz2022,DawsonHematiWilliamsRowley2016}, and structure-aware post hoc tests that exploit delay-induced spatiotemporal structure \cite{Bronstein2022}.
+Existing approaches include spectral heuristics \cite{Tu2014,Kutz2016}, likelihood- and information-theoretic criteria \cite{Rissanen1978,Schwarz1978,WaxKailath1985}, robustness-based methods \cite{SashidharKutz2022,DawsonHematiWilliamsRowley2016}, structure-aware post hoc tests that exploit delay-induced spatiotemporal structure \cite{Bronstein2022}, the general-purpose eigenpair residual diagnostic ResDMD~\cite{ColbrookTownsend2024}, and Koopman Reduced-Order Modeling (KROM)~\cite{MohrFonoberovaMezic2025}.
 Importantly, in delay-coordinate settings, detecting the model order becomes more challenging.
 As we show in the sequel, delay coordinates induce spatiotemporal organization in the lifted space, where the spurious additional components appear coherent across delays, and therefore, become more difficult to separate from true modes than in standard (non-delayed) \ac{DMD}; as a result, common heuristics such as singular-value gap rules, eigenvalue screening, or mode-norm rankings become unreliable.

 Despite the extensive body of work, order detection in \ac{DCDMD} lacks a principled, perturbation-robust definition of what distinguishes a true dynamical component from a spurious one.
 Existing approaches largely treat spurious modes as residual artifacts of noise or overfitting, without explicitly characterizing their structural relationship to the signal-dominated subspaces induced by the data.
 As a result, selection rules are typically formulated in terms of spectral magnitude, likelihood penalties, or empirical stability, rather than in terms of intrinsic geometric properties of the recovered modes.